 WHO we are

-We're a not-for-profit environmental organisation campaigning to stop plastic pollution - from city to sea.
+We’re an award-winning, not-for-profit organisation campaigning to stop plastic pollution – from the city to the sea.
 We’re made up of everyday people doing extraordinary things; using our skills (and sometimes discovering new ones) to create a more beautiful world.

 HOW were doing it?